 Mosquitoes are not prevalent at the campsite as they do not thrive well at the higher altitudes.
 But as a precaution, please bring along mosquito spray.

 We have not received any sightings of snakes at the campsite.
 But do zip up your tents when sleeping at night.

 6. What are the camping equipment provided in the package?

-4-man tent (~2.5 kg) with groundsheet and portable gas stove (< 1 kg) for cooking are provided in the standard package.
+4-man tent (~2.8 kg) with groundsheet and portable gas stove (< 1 kg, comes with gas canisters) for cooking are provided in the standard package.
 As porters are not included in the package, you have to carry them up and down the mountain yourselves.
 These equipment will be collected at Park HQ before your hike.
 We maintain a 2 hikers to 1 4-man tent ratio so that in case of malfunction, hikers can still distribute themselves among the working tents.
-We do highly recommend you bring along your own tents if possible.
+For odd numbered groups, we will round the number of tents e.g. there will be 2 tents for a group of 5.
+It is also possible for you to bring your own tents.

 7. What other camping equipment should we bring along?